makersacademy/chitter-challenge/README.md

 To implement this app you will need to install two databases on your computer.
 To do this follow these steps:

 1. ### Install gems

-   * Discuss missing steps in code review ( Not sure about this )

-   * Run bundle install
+   * Run bundle install inside project directory

-   * Use ruby version 3.0.0

 2. ### Creating the databases

+To setup the databases for production and testing, also run:

+* psql \i <then the FULL PATH to the two files found in db/migrations>

+2.5. ### Creating the databases

   * Connect to psql